DHBern/HistFalk-OralHistoryArchive/README.md

 ##Usage
 1. Change into directory: `$ cd OH-Archive`
-3. Build the site and make it available on a local server: `$ bundle exec jekyll serve`
+2. Build the site and make it available on a local server: `$ bundle exec jekyll serve`
-4. Browse to http://localhost:4000 (if localhost is not working for you try the link displayed under Server address in your terminal)
+3. Browse to http://localhost:4000 (if localhost is not working for you try the link displayed under Server address in your terminal)
+We recommend using Mozilla Firefox for the best experience of this website.
+Other browsers may work as well.
+Note that this website isn't optimized for mobile view yet.
 ##Project structure
 ```
 ...